-- 25. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - a) Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup occurred within the past week.
-If backups are stored on a physical medium (e.g., tapes, CDs), observe evidence that backups are encrypted before being transported.
+27. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management."

+a) Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, then inquire of personnel responsible for backing up critical data) and observe that such backup (a) occurred within the past week, (b) was not stored on the government's local server of network, and (c) was encrypted.